 About Western State

-Western State College of Law, Irvine CA
+Western State College of Law Student

 Founded in 1966, Western State College of Law is the oldest law school in Orange County, Southern California, and is a fully ABA approved for-profit, private law school.